-The certificate policy and the certification practice statement are available at http://www.fineid.fi.
+The certificate policy and the certification practice statement are available at https://dvv.fi/en/certificate-policy.

-1.3.
-The root certification authority and the range of application of CA certificates
+1.3 The root certification authority and the range of application of CA certificates

 The root certification authority provides certificate services according to the terms and conditions specified in this certificate policy and guarantees their functioning in accordance with Chapter 2.2.1 on the responsibilities of the root certification authority.
 The root certification authority is responsible for the functioning of the CA certificate system as a whole, including any registration authorities and technical suppliers it may use.
-This certificate policy has been registered by the
+This certificate policy has been registered by DVV.
+DVV is an authority that maintains a personal data file and provides certificate services.
+Under the act on the Population Information System and the certificate services of the Population Register Centre, its task is to provide certificate services for e-service use.
+DVV's Certificate Service is comprised of the following functions: